-- User help is now offered consistently throughout the site - Generated content does not use colour as an exclusive means to convey meaning - It is possible to magnify all text to 500% without loss of content - Any potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations: Nothing other than that mentioned above.
+Any potential or actual impact of applying the policy or practice, with regard to the need to eliminate discrimination, advance equality and promote good relations:

-Update 2025: nothing other than that mentioned above
+Nothing other than that mentioned above.

 F. Equality Impact Assessment Outcome

 Select one of the four options below to indicate how the development/review of the policy/practice will be progressed and state the rationale for the decision